 Ischemia is usually the actual villain here, creating lasting pain and suffering, while treatments are being provided for the damaged disc.
 It is no surprise that these therapies are generally completely ineffectual.

-Shoulder pain and accompanying arm pain can be very uncomfortable and disabling, especially for active people.
+Shoulder pain from a herniated disc and accompanying arm pain can be very uncomfortable and disabling, especially for active people.
 Luckily, the majority or anatomical issues creating upper back, neck and shoulder pain will respond well to appropriate treatments.

 If your pain does not heal in the expected time frame, or gets worse, there is always a good chance that the diagnosis is incorrect.
 This is why it is so important for every patient to understand all the possible explanations for their diagnosed herniated disc symptoms.

-Shoulder Pain from a Herniated Disc to Herniated Disc
+Herniated Disc > Herniated Disc Pain > Shoulder Pain from a Herniated Disc